hardenedapple/vim_repo/README.txt

 CREDITS:
     Pylight and techras are my modified versions of github and default resp.
+    The Pylight airline theme is copied and pasted from lucius to make airline load it automatically
     Everything else comes from someone else - I've just collected them.
     Things hard to google:
         most colors come from vim-colorsamplerpack arch package.